tustnexus/Grades6th7th8th-FictionReadingList/Grade7.md

-→American history
+\* American history

-→ Suspenseful
+\*  Suspenseful

-→ In colonial Connecticut, 16-year-old Kit is lonely... and her only friend, Hannah, is suspected of being a witch.
+\*  In colonial Connecticut, 16-year-old Kit is lonely... and her only friend, Hannah, is suspected of being a witch.